 Once a decision has been issued a record will be kept by the University detailing the outcome and the complaint will be closed subject to any further external escalation.
 The Head of Admissions will monitor, on an annual basis, formal complaints which have been referred, and will be responsible for implementing, or recommending to the appropriate authority, changes to systems or procedures suggested by the nature and pattern of the complaints received.

 The University values all feedback and will take it into account when reviewing its policies, processes and services.
-We are committed to ensuring we deliver the most effective service possible and to that end welcome feedback on the Student Recruitment, Outreach and Admissions Service Complaints Procedure and the related information and guidance provided.
+We are committed to ensuring we deliver the most effective service possible and to that end welcome feedback on the Admissions Service Complaints Procedure and the related information and guidance provided.
 If you would like to assist with improving this Procedure or the service provided, you can either complete an online web form:

 Or email: SROAScomplaints@warwick.ac.uk